 The National Highway Traffic Safety Association (NHTSA) reports that in 2020 more than 6,500 pedestrians were killed and nearly 55,000 injured in traffic accidents nationwide.
 These crashes can occur when pedestrians attempt to cross highways or local streets and are more common at night.

 In addition to auto accidents, thousands of non-vehicular pedestrian accidents also occur annually.
 Poor maintenance, sidewalk or parking lot defects, and construction or other debris on walkways can also cause these accidents.

 This article provides a brief overview of pedestrian accidents.

 Establishing Negligence in Pedestrian Accident Cases

-Whether injured by a vehicle or property defect, a pedestrian may recover damages for the injuries suffered if someone else's negligence caused or contributed to the incident.
-Negligence is the failure to do (or not do) something that a reasonable person in a similar situation would, to protect others from foreseeable risks.
+Whether injured by a vehicle or because of a property defect, a pedestrian may recover damages in a personal injury lawsuit for the injuries suffered if someone else's negligence caused or contributed to the incident.
+Negligence is the failure to do (or not do) something that a reasonable person in a similar situation would do to protect others from foreseeable risks.

 - Owed a legal duty to the plaintiff under the circumstances

 - Failed to fulfill ("breached") that legal duty through action or inaction

 - Caused an accident or injury involving the plaintiff